Mounting an external file share#

 Notice that testA is not accessible at all, and the user1 and user2 are not even at the same “depth” of the directory tree anymore.
 As a result, sub path mounting offers a simple form of access control, allowing only portions of a shared volume to be made available to sessions, deployments, and jobs.

 The usefulness of this subpath functionality has been enhanced with simple templating functionality.
-Specifically, the subPath value can include one or more of the following strings (braces included), and AE5 will dynamically substitute a relevant value in its place:
+Specifically, the subPath value can include one or more of the following strings (braces included), and Workbench will dynamically substitute a relevant value in its place:

 • {user}: the username of the person running the session, deployment, or job